 Congratulations on taking a big step towards recovery!
-Review the list below to get ready for your first visit so that we can make the most of your time.
+Please review the checklist below in order to get ready for your first visit so that we can make the most of our time together.

 First Appointment Checklist: